trinchan/slackbot/README.md

 A framework for building slash commands for Slack in Go

-Add a config file (config.json) with the following format:
+Add a config file to the root directory (config.json) with the following format:

 ```json
 {